Tia-Seniya/tia-seniya.github.io/README.md

 # tia-seniya.github.io
-Website of Theo Seniya - Educator for the Golden Age
+Website of Thea Seniya - Educator for the Golden Age
 ----
 ## This is Under Construction
 ### But Still of Some Value